 More recently, our facility ownership changed from the Misericordia Sisters to the Misericordia Corporation within the Archdiocese of Winnipeg.
 Today, funding for programs and services is administered through the Winnipeg Health Region and charitable donations.

 While our role has continued to change over the years, we remain guided by the tradition of the Misericordia Sisters.
 We proudly remain committed to our values as a faith-based caring health centre.

-Misericordia nursing students during the war years (Second World War)
+Misericordia nursing students during the war years – student life at Misericordia during the Second World War.